featured image

 If you wrap raw brisket before cooking, rest the meat wrapped.
 Simply take out the brisket from the smoker and rest it on whatever you wrapped it in.

-Wrapping the brisket also helps carry-over cooking, meaning the meat’s temperature rises even when you remove it from a heat source.
+Wrapping the brisket helps carry-over cooking.
+This means the meat's temperature rises even after you remove it from the heat.

 Carry-over cooking helps break down connective tissues and collagen.